gwc-summer-newark-nj/alexa_skill/ex/test.md

 ![alt text](../img/alexa_test.png "Your Alexa Consoles")
 2. Click and hold the mic icon and say:
 > Alexa ask TV Show Finder what is your favorite show?
-3. If Alexa responses, then you have successfully compelted the first exercise!!
+3. If Alexa responsds with the favorite tv show you entered in your lambda function, then you have successfully completed the first exercise!!
 Nice job!